Qabel/qabel.github.io/Appendix-Glossary.md

 * **Identity**: Easy: Who am I?
 An identity is a collection of a label (nickname) and a public and private key pair.
 It belongs to the local user of Qabel.

 * **Contact**: Easy: Which people do I know?
 A contact is a collection of informations about another user.
-It contains the public key, the drop URLs and specific data from modules.
+It contains public keys for encryption and signature verification, the drop URLs and specific data from modules.

 * **Person**: Easy: Describes the contact.
 It saves personal information about a contact like the name and e-mail address(es).
 Some fixed keys are defined in the person module.